 Housing disrepair occurs when your rented property falls below a suitable living standard.
 Tenants can file a claim to force their landlord to fix the repairs and claim compensation.

 No, all of our claims are taken on a No Win, No Fee basis with no upfront costs.
 Checking you are eligible to claim is also totally free.
+There may be a termination fee if you cancel after the 14-day cooling off period.

 Landlords are not liable to carry out any repairs until they you have given them notice.
 After you have given notice, they need to carry out the repairs within a “reasonable time”.
 This may differ case to case.